conan-io/docs/reference/commands/install.rst

-If values for any of ``settings``, ``options`` and ``conf`` are provided in the command line, they create a profile that is composed with the other provided ``-pr`` (or the "default" one if not specified) profiles, with higher priority, not matter what is the order of arguments).
+If values for any of ``settings``, ``options`` and ``conf`` are provided in the command line, they create a profile that is composed with the other provided ``-pr`` (or the "default" one if not specified) profiles, with higher priority, not matter what the order of arguments is.

 .. code-block:: bash